This article is part of a Don’t Throw It Out! series on how to preserve fresh foods and avoid food waste.

-Mushrooms: Store mushrooms in a brown paper bag or wrapped in paper or cloth towels in the vegetable bin in the refrigerator up to one week.
+Store mushrooms in a brown paper bag or wrapped in paper or cloth towels in the vegetable bin in the refrigerator up to one week.
 Layering mushrooms in paper or cloth towels will help extend their shelf life.
-Do not store in plastic or other airtight containers as this shortens their storage life to just 2 to 3 days.
+Do not store in plastic or other airtight containers as this shortens their storage life to just two to three days.

-Potatoes: Store raw potatoes in a basket or paper bag in a cool, dark place (40-60° F) to delay sprouting and shriveling.
+Store raw potatoes in a basket or paper bag in a cool, dark place (40-60° F) to delay sprouting and shriveling.
 Potatoes exposed to light turn green; before preparing trim any green areas, which taste bitter and can cause indigestion if eaten in large amounts.
 If potatoes sprout or shrivel, trim the sprouts and cook as soon as possible.
 Never refrigerate raw potato, which turns their starch to sugar and creates “off” flavors when cooked.
 Store potatoes away from other produce, especially apples, pears, bananas and onions, which cause potatoes to spoil more quickly.
-Raw potatoes turn brown when peeled and cut, so soak for 15 minutes in 1 quart water with 1/4 cup lemon juice or 1½ teaspoons vinegar and 1½ teaspoons salt.
+Raw potatoes turn brown when peeled and cut.
+To prevent browning, soak cut potatoes for 15 minutes in one quart water with 1/4 cup lemon juice or 1½ teaspoons vinegar and 1½ teaspoons salt.

-Sweet potatoes: Store sweet potatoes like you would other potatoes, in a basket or paper bag in a cool, dark place (40-60° F).
+Same as potatoes, store sweet potatoes in a basket or paper bag in a cool, dark place (40-60° F).
 If stored at room temperature, use within one week.